CCI-MOC/hil/docs/developer-guidelines.md

 discussed several alternatives to how things currently work (which we're trying to get better about writing down), and it would be good to have agreement that includes input from these past discussions as well as the wisdom of the community.
-The best way to do this is to [file an issue](https://github.com/CCI-MOC/haas/issues) on github, email haas-dev-list@bu.edu or speak with one of the core developers.
+The best way to do this is to email haas-dev-list@bu.edu, though you can also [file an issue](https://github.com/CCI-MOC/haas/issues) on github or speak with one of the core developers.

 ### Documentation